 On a positive note the box will include an insert that turns it into six compartments.
 Perfect for storing loose LEGO bricks or wayward minifigures!

-As a LEGO Fan it’s nice to see the LEGO Group collaborating with more companies and giving fans with multiple interests the possibility of combining them.
+As a LEGO Fan it’s nice to see the LEGO Group collaborating with more companies.
+This gives fans with multiple interests the possibility of combining them.
 However, for non sneaker-heads (collectors of sneaker shoes) it will be interesting to see how popular these are.

-The bright yellow is a powerful choice that might put off more casual shoppers – not to mention the expected high price.
+The bright yellow is a powerful choice that might put off more casual shoppers.
+Additionally, the price is quite high when compared to regular sneakers.

 If online comments are to be believed, so far the reception has been mixed.